For a breakdown of all academic programs offered during the 2022-2023 school year, please download the Course Catalog.

 (Note: During their senior year, seniors at SFHS are required to take one math, one science, one Religion, and English IV plus three electives to complete their 25.5 units of credit required for graduation.
 Seniors are required to enroll at SFHS for a full school day each semester.
 Seniors may not check out at noon.)

 Community Service is required for completion of each unit of the 4 years of high school Religion, a total of 20 hours per year.
 Community service projects are also required for students in the National Honor Society and Spanish National Honor Society.

 Advanced Placement Courses are offered for all major subject areas, including English III and IV, Calculus, Chemistry, and U.S. and World History.
 All AP tests are given in the spring before graduation.

-In cooperation with University of Louisiana at Monroe, Delta Community College, and Louisiana Tech University, SFHS offers dual enrollment classes for college credit, including 16 courses taught on our campus.
-Offerings are determined annually by ULM, Tech and Delta in conjunction with SFHS.
-Dual Enrollment courses in the 2015-16 school year include American History, World History, Biology II, Anatomy, Chemistry II (+ Lab), Pre-Calculus, Calculus, Probability and Stats, Advanced Mathematics, English IV, Kinesiology, Fine Arts Survey, and Spanish IV.
+In cooperation with the University of Louisiana at Monroe and Louisiana Tech University, SFHS offers dual enrollment classes for college credit, including 16 courses taught on our campus.
+Offerings are determined annually by ULM and Tech in conjunction with SFHS.
+Dual Enrollment courses in the 2021-2022 school year include the following:

 Collegiate courses, college courses taken on a college campus for high school and college credit, are available to students who meet ULM’s admissions standards.
 Information on the Collegiate Program can be found on ULM's website.
-Coursework must be approved by SFHS, and paperwork completed in the counseling office for scheduling at the university.
+Coursework must be approved by SFHS, and paperwork is completed in the counseling office for scheduling at the university.

 A student’s grade-point averages (GPAs), which are cumulative from grades 8-12, appear on his/her transcript and are computed both on weighted and non-weighted systems, using semester grades.
 Honors classes -- including AP, Collegiate, and Dual Enrollment coursework -- are weighted with one extra quality point.
 Class ranking is based on weighted GPA.
 The grading system is as follows: